May-Moe-Oo/2Players_Snake_N_Ladder/readMe.md

 ## Future Impovements

+1. Players number selection (Multiplayers)
-1. (Multiplayers) Able to host more than 2 players
+- 2 players
 - 3 players
 - 4 players

 2. Player Characters selection
+- All player to be able to select the characters icons of their choice.

 3. Different levels
 - Level 2 (tile numbers increase to 50, with 2 more snakes and 1 ladder)